Welcome to my trip report on Malindo Air

 Complimentary snack and drink were served.

-I was pleasantly surprised that small snack and drink was served.
+I was pleasantly surprised that a small snack and drink was served.

 For short flights like this, my source of entertainment comes from the window!